cwillhelm/docker-compose-hugo-ssl/README.md

 ## Credit to https://github.com/jojomi/docker-hugo for making the base image

-This repository was a huge help for getting me started with this, but I felt there were enough gaps to fill and some cum bersome usage that I should maintain my own version.
+This repository was a huge help for getting me started with this, but there wasn't a valid working compose file in the repository, and no SSL enabled by default.
+The container image and scripts were all used from this repository.

 ## Update Image on Hugo Update